rvk-utd/hanna/modules/visual-tests/README.md

 2. Make sure the module exports a `testing` token of type [`TestingInfo`](src/testingInfo.ts)

-3. Add your new test module to the master `testingInfos` list:
+3. Add your new test module to The Big List of `testingInfos`:

    1. Open [tests/tests.spec.ts](tests/tests.spec.ts)
    2. Locate the declaration of the `testingInfos` object